with-hemant/Quantum-amplitude-estimation/README.md

-# Quantum-Inspired SAW Enumeration (2D & 3D Lattices)
+# Quantum Computing-Inspired SAW Enumeration (2D & 3D Lattices)

 This repository contains the complete implementation of a **quantum-inspired classical algorithm** for the exact enumeration of self-avoiding walks (SAWs) on 2D square and 3D cubic lattices.